(…and why I stopped taking the most popular K2 supplement and formulated our own)

 Only about a quarter of the MK-7 was in the preferred trans form.
 The label says 200 mcg of MK-7.
 Only 54.8 mcg of that is trans MK-7.
 That meant I’d have to take four pills to get 200 mcg of MK-7 and that would give me way too much K1.

 What if the lab in Norway was wrong?

 Just to be sure, I sent another Life Extension K2 bottle to Eurofins Lab here in California.
 The result was almost identical – this time, they found 53.5 mcg of trans MK-7 per pill, about a quarter of what is declared on the label.

 So I stopped taking the Life Extension K2 and switched to Nutrigold K2.
 I trust Nutrigold but I tested their product too for cis/trans ratio and they, as promised, were selling all-trans MK-7.
 But their product is missing critical MK-4.

-It became clear that I’d have to formula a K2 product from scratch.
-One that had an effective level of both MK-4 and trans MK-7.
+It became clear that I’d have to formulate a K2 product from scratch.
+One that had an meaningful level of both MK-4 and trans MK-7.
 But with no added K1.

 Life Extension Super K2 MK-7 Isomer Analysis

 Addendum (January 2018): It’s been three years since this article was written.
 Life Extension has recently reformulated their Super K product to contain all-trans MK-7.
 My issue with the Life Extension product is no longer valid.
 The original content of this post remains for educational purposes.